|Dimensions||27 × 17 × 12 cm|

 Field Kit FX – Modular Multi-Effects Processor

-Our latest machine the Field Kit FX has been funded through the community at Kickstarter and is now available for order here on the KOMA website.
+The Field Kit FX is a super versatile effects unit!
+It boasts a Frequency Shifter, Looper, Spring Reverb, Digital Delay, Bit Crusher, 4 Channel Mixer with VCA’s and tone control, a mini sequencer and ADSR, all under CV control!
 The Field Kit FX is more fun with the right tools!
 You could add the FX Expansion Pack, which offers a spring reverb tank and other goodies!

 This is the boxed version.
 For the Eurorack version go here.